-Marian Casey-Maslen has over 20 year of experience in humanitarian response and development work.
-From 1993 to 2007, Marian lived in Sudan, South Sudan, Ethiopia and Kenya working with NGOs and donor agencies on a wide range of sectoral issues.
-In 2007, she joined the ACT Alliance in in Geneva working on policy issues including: accountability, climate change, disaster risk reduction, gender equality, security, and psychosocial support.
-In 2012 she took up the position of Executive Director of HAP International and contributed to the development of the Core Humanitarian Standard and the establishment of the CHS Alliance.
-With a health professional background, she has a Masters degree in Development Studies (Dublin) and a Masters in International Law in Armed Conflict (Geneva).
+Marian Casey-Maslen has over 25 years of experience in humanitarian response and development work and has lived in Sudan, South Sudan, Ethiopia and Kenya working with NGOs and donor agencies on a wide range of sectoral issues.
+She has worked in a number of key humanitarian positions in Geneva, working across policy issues relating to accountability, climate change, disaster risk reduction, gender equality, protection, security, and psychosocial support.
+In 2012 she took up the position of Executive Director of the Humanitarian Accountability Partnership (HAP) and led the development of the Core Humanitarian Standard on Quality and Accountability, and contributed to the establishment of the CHS Alliance and the Humanitarian Quality Assurance Initiative.
+For more information, see Marian's LinkedIn profile.

-Finance and Administration
+Head of Finance and Administration

 After studying European Finance Judith Hall’s career started in the Travel Industry.
 This provided opportunities to work overseas which eventually led her to Africa where she spent time volunteering in eSwatini and then working with WWF in Cameroon’s remote Korup Forest.
 After a few years back in the UK working in commercial organisations and having a family, Judith found her way back to the non-profit sector where she headed Programme Finance and Internal Audit for several years at Internews Europe before joining CDAC Network as Head of Finance and Administration.

 Global Communications Advisor

 Murray Garrard worked as a journalist in the UK, Australia, Asia and the Middle East before moving into the humanitarian sector.
 Prior to joining the CDAC Network, he headed communications teams for the Humanitarian Accountability Partnership, CHS Alliance and the UK Mission to the UN.